gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 As always, deep learning is more an art than a science.
 We can provide guidelines that suggest what is likely to work or not work on a given problem, but, ultimately, every problem is unique; you'll have to evaluate different strategies empirically.
 There is currently no theory that will tell you in advance precisely what you should do to optimally solved a problem.
 You must iterate.
+## Sequence processing with convnets
+Convnets perform particularly well on computer vision problems, due to their ability to operate *convolutionally,* extracting features from local input patches and allowing for representation modularity and data efficiency.
+The same properties that make convnets excel at computer vision also make them highly relevant to sequence processing.

+Such 1D convnets can be competitive with RNNs on certain sequence-processing problems, usually at a considerably cheaper computational cost.
+In addition to these specific success, it has long been known that small 1D convnets can offer a fast alternative to RNNs for simple tasks such as text classification and timeseries forecasting.